Information technology -- Universal Coded Character Set (UCS)

 The UCS is an encoding system different from that specified in ISO/IEC 2022.
 ISO/IEC 10646:2011 specifies the method to designate UCS from ISO/IEC 2022.

 A graphic character will be assigned only one code point in the standard, located either in the BMP or in one of the supplementary planes.

-By defining a consistent way of encoding multilingual text, ISO/IEC 10646:2012 enables the exchange of data internationally.
+By defining a consistent way of encoding multilingual text, ISO/IEC 10646:2011 enables the exchange of data internationally.
 The information technology industry gains data stability, greater global interoperability and data interchange.
-ISO/IEC 10646 has been widely adopted on the World Wide Web and implemented in modern operating systems and computer languages.
+ISO/IEC 10646:2011 has been widely adopted in new Internet protocols and implemented in modern operating systems and computer languages.